sophdubs/sorting-visualizer/README.md

 - User can click "RESET" to reshuffle the bars after or during an active sort
 - User is prompted to select a sorting algorithm if they click the sort button without a selection

-## Known Bugs:
+## Known Issues:
 - Not all sorting algorithms are implemented yet.
-As a result, if user selects one of the unimplemented sorting algorithms, the selection is not updated and the sort button does not work.
+For now, selecting these algorithms has been disabled.

 ## Upcoming Features:
 - Finish implementation of Quick Sort, Merge Sort, Heap Sort and Count Sort.